-The Satellite Servicing Projects Division (SSPD) at the NASA Goddard Space Flight Center (GSFC) is developing technology for on-orbit robotic servicing of satellites, using human operators located on Earth to control the remote robot.
+The Exploration and In-Space Services (ExIS) Division at the NASA Goddard Space Flight Center (GSFC) is developing technology for on-orbit robotic servicing of satellites, using human operators located on Earth to control the remote robot.
 Much of our effort has focused on one crucial step in on-orbit refueling, which is to gain access to the satellite’s fuel ports by removing a portion of the multilayer insulation (MLI) that protects the outside of the satellite body.

 In addition to the virtual fixture plane, we tested several virtual fixtures to better constrain motion on the plane.
 The left figure shows a line virtual fixture where the operator adjusts the line by pressing the clutch pedal (to temporarily disengage teleoperation) and then uses the master manipulator to change the orientation of the line with respect to the plane (i.e., a “masters as mice” interaction).
 We also created a non-holonomic constraint (NHC), which is similar to the line VF except that the operator adjusts the line direction by “steering” (similar to driving a car) and a non-holonomic virtual fixture (NHVF), where the operator is able to deviate from the line, but the system applies a virtual fixture to help steer back toward the line.
 The right figure shows a visualization of the NHVF, where the curved blue line depicts the VF guidance path back toward the line.
 We performed multi-user trials of these virtual fixtures and presented results at IROS 2015.